Sustainability Actions of Eric Moore Partnership Medical Practice

 You can reduce your use of single use plastic by using a refillable water bottle

-You might also want to think about other ways to reduce your use of plastic – some websites to visit include Plastic Free Challenge and City To Sea
+You might also want to think about other ways to reduce your use of plastic – some websites to visit include Plastic Free Challenge and City To Sea.

 One of the biggest environmental impacts you can have as an individual is to reduce the amount of meat and dairy you eat.
 If you want to try this, even on just one or two days of the week, there is lots of support available to you.
-Take a look at Veganuary and Meat Free Monday for ideas if you’re interested in this or try something like Dairy Free Tuesdays.
+Take a look at Veganuary and Meat Free Monday for ideas.
+If you’re interested in this try something like Dairy Free Tuesdays.
 There are lots of recipes online to inspire you if you want to make small changes to what you eat.

-Where possible, buy Fair Trade products because, as well as ensuring decent working conditions, terms of trade and prices for producers, it also ensures local sustainability where products are grown / produced.
+Where possible, buy FairTrade products.
+As well as ensuring decent working conditions, terms of trade and prices for producers, it also ensures local sustainability where products are grown / produced.

 Reducing waste and increasing recycling